peterparkedcar165/nospell2024.4/README.md

 # No Spell

 ## Mechanics:
 ### This mod will add classes with ONE active spell.
 No Origins used.
-At Level 50, they are able to unlock their Secondary Spell.
+At Level 50, they are able to unlock their Secondary Abilities.
 Upon reaching 50, they acquire the advancement that allows them to use a scroll to Unlock their skill.

 ## Identities:
 ### Class